Skip to Main Content

 Planning a Visit to Machaan

 Machaan's address on Chiswick High Road (W4 1TH) places it on a stretch that is walkable from Chiswick rail station and accessible from Gunnersbury on the District line.
 The High Road itself has consistent footfall across the week, and the operational pattern for neighbourhood restaurants in this part of West London typically supports both walk-in access earlier in the week and fuller bookings by Friday and Saturday evenings.
-Given the absence of published booking details, direct contact with the restaurant is the most reliable route to securing a table for a specific occasion.
-Phone and website details are not currently listed in our database; the address at 12 Chiswick High Road remains the most confirmed point of reference.
+Reservations are recommended. the address at 12 Chiswick High Road remains the most confirmed point of reference.

 A Tight Comparison